isabo/hyperapp-custom-element/README.md

 ## Hyperapp

-CustomElements built with this library are mini Hyperapp apps that compose their DOM structures using Hyperapp view functions.
+CustomElements built with this library are mini Hyperapp apps that compose their DOM structures using Hyperapp View functions.
 Their behaviour is governed by Hyperapp Action, Effect and Subscription functions.

 Unlike regular Hyperapp apps, there are three additional types of external events to which a CustomElement may need to react.
-The app that consumes the component may:
+An app that consumes a CustomElement component may:

 1. set HTML attributes in the component's HTML tag;
 2. set values of JavasScript properties that the component exposes;